Facebook’s new tool allows users to delete or archive old posts in bulk

-Facebook announced a tool called Manage Activity, which lets users to view and manage and manage multiple posts at the same time.
+Facebook announced a tool called Manage Activity, which lets users to view and manage multiple posts at the same time.
 They can choose to archive or delete posts in bulk.
 There are also filters that can be used to sort content that a user might have posted, including for dates, people tagged and content type (photo, video, text updates, etc.).
 The feature essentially makes it easier to manage old content without necessarily having to tediously scroll through years of old posts.
 The feature can be accessed under the Activity Log tool on Facebook’s iOS and Android app and on the Facebook Lite app.
 Facebook said it will be available on desktop in the future.

 Users who don’t want to permanently get rid of their old posts, can choose to archive their content.
 Archived posts will remain visible to the user but not to other people.
 In case a user deletes content using the Manage Activity tool, posts will be sent to a ‘recycle bin’ and will remain there for 30 days before being permanently deleted.
 Users can restore content while it is in the recycle bin.
 It looks very similar to how Gmail allows users to manage emails.